OSCE Minsk Group: International

-For analyst Laurence Broers, the Minsk Group’s future remains unclear, with its failure caused by factors like the normative ambiguity of its attempts to balance the countervailing principles of self-determination and territorial integrity; its secretive, narrow and top-down modus operandi; and its default to performative over substantive diplomacy since 2011, when occasional summits in far-away capitals with little or no interaction in between made the peace process alien to Armenian and Azerbaijani societies.
+For analyst Laurence Broers, the Minsk Group's future remains unclear, with its failure caused by factors like the normative ambiguity of its attempts to balance the countervailing principles of self-determination and territorial integrity; its secretive, narrow and top-down modus operandi; and its default to performative over substantive diplomacy since 2011, when occasional summits in far-away capitals with little or no interaction in between made the peace process alien to Armenian and Azerbaijani societies.
 Broers considers the Minsk Group to be "an artifact of the post-Cold War unipolar world" in the settings of growing multipolar world.

 In Azerbaijan

-In Azerbaijan, OSCE's Minsk group is not popular, the presence of large Armenian diasporas in three co-chair countries - Russia, France, and the United States, strategic alliance between Russia and Armenia raising questions about fairness of the group.
-Criticism of the group for inefficiency started back in Heydar Aliyev's era, followed by his son and successor Ilham Aliyev.
+In Azerbaijan, the OSCE Minsk Group is unpopular due to the presence of large Armenian diasporas in its three co-chair countries and the strategic alliance between Russia and Armenia, which has raised questions about the group’s impartiality.
+Criticism of the group’s inefficiency began during Heydar Aliyev’s era and continued under his son and successor, Ilham Aliyev.

 During the 2020 Nagorno-Karabakh War, France received particularly harsh criticism in Azerbaijan, to the point of being viewed as "unworthy" to hold the position of the OSCE Minsk Group co-chair.
 After the French senate passed a resolution calling for recognition of independence of Nagorno-Karabakh, Azerbaijan's parliament passed a resolution calling for France to be expelled from the Minsk Group.

-On January 12, 2022, Azerbaijan’s leader Ilham Aliyev stated that Azerbaijan would prevent the attempts of the OSCE Minsk Group to deal with the Karabakh issue, as he considered it to be "resolved".
+On 12 January 2022, Azerbaijan's leader Ilham Aliyev stated that Azerbaijan would prevent the attempts of the OSCE Minsk Group to deal with the Karabakh issue, as he considered it to be "resolved".
 He pointed at "the lack of unity among the co-chairs, and the absence of an agenda agreed between them", and approval of that agenda by Azerbaijan and Armenia.

+Dissolution

+On 8 August 2025, Armenia and Azerbaijan, with the mediation of US President Donald Trump, initialed the agreed text for a future Agreement on Establishment of Peace and Inter-State relations, committing to complete and ratify a full peace accord.
+They also jointly appealed for the OSCE to dissolve the Minsk Group and its related structures.
+The OSCE welcomed the August 8 Joint Declaration and stated that it stood ready to fulfill its task in implementing the agreement.
+France supported the call for the dissolution of the OSCE Minsk Group structures.
+Russia’s Permanent Representative to the OSCE, Alexander Lukashevich, stated that his country supports the joint decision of Armenia and Azerbaijan to dissolve the OSCE Minsk Group, which is scheduled to be fully disbanded by December 2025.

+On 1 September 2025, the OSCE Ministerial Council adopted a decision to close the Minsk Process and its related structures.
+The decision was adopted by consensus among all 57 OSCE participating States.
+Following the decision, the OSCE will proceed with closing the Minsk Process and its related structures.
+Administrative tasks, such as the transfer of assets and equipment, will continue until completion by 1 December 2025.